shanmugapriyal03/sysarch-acs/docs/common/RuleBasedGuide.md

 * **Moved to new design:** BSA, SBSA, PC-BSA
 * **WIP:** Sys MPAM, DRTM, PFDI

+**Note:** Legacy test IDs are still retained in logs and checklists to aid a smooth transition into the rule ID based infrastructure.
+Rule IDs are now the primary identifier and smallest unit of execution that can be referenced with the `-r` or `-skip` options.
+The infrastructure no longer supports skipping or running tests using test IDs, and test IDs will be deprecated in future releases.
+Please refer to tests using the Rule ID in all queries, debug, and waiver-related communications.

 ---

 ## How to Run (rule-based)